 As a matter of practice, when the government or a governmental agency enters into a receivables contract, the contract would likely include a provision that prohibits transfers/assignments of rights thereunder by the counterparty without the prior consent of the government or the governmental agency, as the case may be.
 Also, such receivables contract may include a provision requiring that no third party be appointed as a collection servicer without the prior consent of the government.
-Therefore, although there is no specific statutory requirement, consent of the government or the government or the government or the sale and/or collection of receivables.
+Therefore, although there is no specific statutory requirement, consent of the government or the governmental agency would likely be contractually required for the sale and/or collection of receivables.